thejpster/website/content/blog/blog-2023-08-28/index.md

 * The 8" *Floppy Disk*, which is the oldest and dates from the very early 1970s.
 It's a black plastic sleeve around 200mm by 200mm, encasing a thin disc of flexible magnetic material (known as a *biscuit*).
 The sleeve has a small hole in it so the biscuit can be accessed by the read/write head in the floppy disk drive.
 There is also a hole in the centre of both the sleeve and the biscuit, so that the motor spindle can clamp down on to the biscuit in order to rotate it (typically clockwise).
 Disks and drives can store varying amounts of data depending on their design and specification, from 80 KiB to 1184 KiB.
 * The 5.25" *Minifloppy* or *Mini Diskette* is like an 8" disk but shrunk down to around 130mm x 130mm.
 It has the same kind of sleeve and biscuit - just smaller.
 Again, disks and drives can store varying amounts of data depending on their design, from 180 KiB to 1200 KiB.
 * The 3" *Compact Floppy Disk* (or *CF-2*) has a hard plastic shell surrounding the biscuit, and the access window is covered by a metal shutter that is moved out of the way by sliding a mechanism accessed from the edge of the shell.
 Instead of just a central hole, there is a strong, thick, plastic circle for engaging with the drive motor.
 Came in single-sided, 40-track versions storing 180 KiB of data and double-sided 80-track versions that hold 720 KiB.
 * The 3.5" *Micro Floppy Disk* (or *MF2*) also has a plastic shell that is somewhere between the 5.25" and 3" in terms of stiffness.
 The size is 90mm x 93mm.
 Like the 3" there is a metal shutter but it sits outside of the sleeve rather than within it, so it can be easily moved by hand to access the biscuit.
 The biscuit has a metal hub in the centre, for engaging with the drive motor.
-All mechanisms are 80-track, but being so popular, there are a wide variety of formats leading to it storing between 400 KiB and 2880 KiB of data.
+The very earliest mechanisms (e.g. Epson [PF10]) were 40-track but almost all drives are 80-track.
+Being so popular, there are a wide variety of formats leading to it storing between 400 KiB and 2880 KiB of data per disk.

 # The Mechanisms